inkline/inkline/packages/docs/pages/docs/core/grid.md

+---
+title: Grid
+description: Inkline's grid system is modelled as a 12 columns layout built using flexbox, with equally divided columns, separated by a small gutter.
+---

 # Grid
-## Inkline's grid system is modelled as a 12 columns layout built using flexbox, with equally divided columns, separated by a small gutter. { .lead }
+## Inkline's grid system is modelled as a 12 columns layout built using flexbox, with equally divided columns, separated by a small gutter.

 The grid system uses percentage widths, so that it is usable at any nesting level.

 The grid system is defined using `<i-container>`, `<i-row>` and `<i-column>` components, with each one having specific responsive modifiers.
 Here's how it works: